mariadb-developers/php-quickstart/README.md

 # PHP Quickstart

-This repository contains a simple web application that demonstrates how to quickly connect to and communicate with a [MariaDB](https://mariadb.com) database using [PHP](https://www.php.net/).
+This repository contains a simple web application that demonstrates how to quickly connect to and communicate with a [MariaDB](https://mariadb.com) database using [PHP](https://www.php.net/) (via [mysqli](https://www.php.net/manual/en/book.mysqli.php).

 <p align="center" spacing="10">
     <kbd>